 When planning a family holiday, everyone will want to include different activities in the itinerary.
 On the other hand, if this is your first time in Cuzco, you might be not pretty sure of what can you do.
-The city of the Incas has plenty of things to do for people of all ages, and View Peru presents the best activities to enjoy a family holiday in Cuzco.
+The city of the Incas has plenty of things to do for people of all ages, and View Latin America presents the best activities to enjoy a family holiday in Cuzco.

 Create good memories through cooking classes